mohith-sakthivel/rainbow_dqn/README.md

 ```

-To test the rainbow algorithm on your machine, use
+To test the rainbow algorithm on your machine,

 ```
 python rainbow/example.py --env='CartPole-v1' --runs=3 --episodes=250  --render